uvarc/courses/workshops/cloud/README.md

 aws s3 presign --expires-in 60 s3://my-bucket/file.pdf   # Presigns a URL that expires in 60 seconds
 ```

-Try the URL immediately after creating it, then try it after it should expire.
+Try the URL in your browser immediately after creating it, then try it after it should expire.

 - - -